ameseee/kwk-curriculum-site/swift-ios/projects/countdown-timer/index.md

 ## Iteration 1 - Wireframe & Vision

 - Decide on the event or big day you will count down to.
-- Draw out your vision for the way your Countdown Timer will look - on a desktop, iPad size, and phone size.
+- Draw out your vision for the way your Countdown Timer will look
-- Like we did with the Twitter card, label each section with the HTML element that will be used.
 - Find your inspiration!
 Create a folder on your desktop that you can save images/icons to as you find ones you like.
 Also, decide on any colors and fonts you'd like to use. <a target="blank" href="https://www.flaticon.com/">FlatIcon</a> is a great, free resource.
 Make sure you give credit to the artists, if necessary.
 - Make sure your wireframe and assets are approved by your instructor before moving on.

-**Notice:** you haven't written any code in Atom yet.
+**Notice:** you haven't written any code in Xcode yet.
 The planning process is extremely important and professional developers spend a lot of time in this phase.
 <br>

 ## Iteration 2 - Research and Pseudo-Code

-- Psuedo-code or whiteboard the JavaScript that will need to be in place to make your timer work.
+- Psuedo-code or whiteboard the Swift code that will need to be in place to make your timer work.
-  - What DOM elements will you need to manipulate?
+  - What objects elements will you need outlets/actions for?
   - How often will it "tick"?
   - How will you get ahold of today's date to compare it to the date in the future?
   - Hint: The tips above give you some starting points on what to research.
-- Play around in a CodePen or with some `console.log()` statements to get familiar with the new tools/technologies you need to complete this project.
+- Play around in a Playground or with some `print()` statements to get familiar with the new tools/technologies you need to complete this project.

 ## Iteration 3 - Implement JavaScript